SaxionMechatronics/smartnav-dataset/docs/sensors.md

 The camera used in SLAM should have some specific characteristics.
 Knowing about these characteristics might help you choosing the best option for running SLAM on your robot.

-- **Field of View (FOV)**:
+#### 2.1.5.1 Field of View (FOV)

   For SLAM methods, a wide field of view is usually desirable.
-A wider FOV lets the camera see more of the environment at once, which means: (i) More potential features in each frame. (ii) A better chance to pick stable, well-distributed features to track. (iii) Less chance of losing everything when the robot makes a quick motion or something briefly blocks part of the view.
+A wider FOV lets the camera see more of the environment at once, which means: (i) More potential features in each frame. (ii) A better chance to pick stable, well-distributed features to track. (iii) Less chance of losing features when the robot makes a quick motion or something briefly blocks part of the view.

   However, very large fields of view (above roughly 120°) become more challenging to calibrate (a step you must do before running your SLAM system).
 In practice, many open-source calibration tools struggle to produce accurate calibration for extreme wide-angle or fisheye lenses.

   Figure 5 compares the effect of having a wider FOV.
 The red dots indicate spots in the image that are selected as feature points in the SLAM front-end using a common feature detection algorithm.

-  In the wide-FOV image, it is usually easier to find high-quality features (for example, clear and unique corner points).
+  Image with large FOV camera, it is usually easier to find high-quality features (for example, clear and unique corner points).
 In the narrow-FOV image, the algorithm often has to rely on lower-quality features (for instance, many similar points inside the trees that are less unique) to maintain a sufficient number of feature points.

   Another difference is robustness to motion.
 With a wide FOV, you need a larger sudden motion of the camera to lose sight of all features at once, because the camera sees more of its surroundings.
 This helps make SLAM more stable during fast rotations or small occlusions.